csmanea/testing-workshops/oci-ignite-workshop/iam/identity-access-management-identity-domain.md

       b) Click the **Navigation Menu** in the upper left.
 Navigate to **Identity & Security** and select **Domains**.
 From the **Users** list, click the user account that you just created (for example, `Test User`)  to go to the User Details page.
          ![](images/id-domains.png)

-      C. Select the default domain.
+      C) Select the default domain.
          ![](images/id-domains-default.png " ")

       d) Under the **Resources** menu on the left, click **Users**, if it's not already selected.